5 things to know about 2023 tax filing season

-DENVER (KDVR) — The Internal Revenue Service will begin accepting and processing tax returns for 2022 on Monday to start the 2023 tax season.
+DENVER (KDVR) — The Internal Revenue Service will begin accepting and processing 2022 tax returns on Monday.

 The IRS urges taxpayers to gather all necessary information before filing a return.